gear-foundation/academy/docs/03-intermediate/04-delayed-message/delayed-message.md

 hide_table_of_contents: true
 ---

-# Delayed message
+# Delayed Message

-The conventional approach adopted by programs on other blockchains involves dependency on external, centralized resources.
-Consequently, the execution of code within these programs and any corresponding alterations to the blockchain's state are contingent upon being triggered by an on-chain transaction.
+Conventional approaches by programs on other blockchains rely on external, centralized resources.
+Thus, the execution of code within these programs and any corresponding changes to the blockchain's state depend on being triggered by an on-chain transaction.

-The external transaction functions as a trigger to activate the program and commence its logic.
-For example, an individual can initiate an auction by dispatching a message to the auction program.
-Following the expiration of the auction period, the program will require processing the auction's outcome.
-However, this processing will remain pending until an individual dispatches the appropriate message to the program, thereby initiating this action.
+An external transaction acts as a trigger to activate the program and start its logic.
+For instance, someone can initiate an auction by sending a message to the auction program.
+After the auction period expires, the program needs to process the auction's outcome.
+However, this process awaits until someone sends the correct message to the program, triggering this action.

-Gear Protocol solves this issue by introducing delayed messaging functionality.
-The programs in Gear Networks are able to execute themselves an unlimited number of blocks, as long as enough gas for execution is kept available.
-As a result the need for including centralized components in dApps is eliminated, allowing them to function totally on-chain.
+The Gear Protocol addresses this challenge by introducing delayed messaging functionality.
+Programs within the Gear-powered networks can execute autonomously over an unlimited number of blocks, provided there is sufficient gas for execution.
+This advancement eliminates the need for centralized components in dApps, enabling them to operate entirely on-chain.

-`msg::send_delayed` function allows sending a message after a specified delay.
-The function takes the following parameters:
+The `msg::send_delayed` function facilitates sending a message after a specified delay, accepting the following parameters:
-- `program` - the program (or user) to which the message will be sent;
+- `program` - the program (or user) to which the message will be directed;
-- `payload` - the payload of the message;
+- `payload` - the content of the message;
 - `value` - the amount of tokens to be sent with the message;
-- `delay `- the delay in blocks after which the message will be sent.
+- `delay` - the number of blocks after which the message will be dispatched.

-The delayed message will be executed after the specified delay measured in blocks.
-For example, on a network with a block producing time of 3 seconds, a delay of 20 is equal to 1 minute.
+The delayed message executes after the predetermined delay measured in blocks.
+For example, in a network where blocks are produced every 3 seconds, a delay of 20 equates to 1 minute.